 Straw poll #160

-Do you support that the STA ID field in a downlink EHT SU PPDU sent from an EHT AP to an EHT STA identifies the recipient EHT STA?
+802.11be supports that the STA ID field in a downlink EHT SU PPDU sent from an EHT AP to an EHT STA identifies the recipient EHT STA.

 NOTE- The size and encoding of the STA ID field in the downlink EHT SU PPDU is TBD. [#SP160]